gabdub/ta-tweaks/README.md

 * toolbar._tabwidth(num,text)_ set tab _num_ width using the given text
 * toolbar._gototab(pos)_ generate a click in tab _pos_: -1=prev, 1=next, 0=first, 2=last

-Instead of calling some of this functions directly is better to use theming and __requiere('toolbar')__ (see some examples below)
+Instead of calling some of this functions directly, is better to use theming and __requiere('toolbar')__ (see some examples below)

 __Usage:__